hpal99/Python-fast-api/README.md

    git clone https://github.com/hpal99/fastapi-hello.git
    cd fastapi-hello
 2. Run the app with Docker Compose: docker-compose up

 3. Access the app:http://localhost:8000

-⚙️ CI/CD Pipeline (GitHub Actions)
+4. CI pipeline explanation (GitHub Actions) — step-by-step

+* What it does:

-1. Every time you push code to the main branch:
+1. Runs on every push to main.

-2. GitHub Actions builds the Docker image.

-3. Logs in securely to Docker Hub using GitHub Secrets.
+2. Checks out the repo, logs in to Docker Hub using secrets, builds the image, and pushes the image to your registry.

+3. What you must add in GitHub repo settings:

-4. Pushes the latest image to your Docker Hub repository.
+# DOCKER_USERNAME — your Docker Hub username (case-sensitive, not email)

-5. Workflow File: .github/workflows/docker-build-push.yml

-6. Secrets used:

-DOCKER_USERNAME

-DOCKER_PASSWORD (or Access Token)
+# DOCKER_PASSWORD — your Docker Hub password or Personal Access Token

 📚 Key Learnings & Challenges Faced

 🔄 Docker Hub 404 Issue: Faced 404 while pushing – resolved by verifying DockerHub repo visibility and using correct username.

 🔐 Secrets Management: Learned how to securely pass Docker credentials to GitHub Actions.